tasmo2/hello-world/README.md

     without changing the keymapsettings.
   - build even a more ergonomic keyboard based on the idea of the ergodox.

-Enter deeper the vim-script to
+Diving deeper into the vim-script in order to
-  - extent vim, to be able displaying devanagari-script proper (not yet so far I am informed)
+  - extent vim, to be able displaying devanagari-script proper (not yet, so far I am informed)

-so far so good, but guess it will take time.
+but guess it will take time.